 Sure.
 Its great you have generated some investor traction already!

 No, as long as you can get here for at least three months.
 We’ve funded many startups founded by non-European founders & we have great connections within the UK Government through the Department of International Trade’s Global Entrepreneur Programme who can help expedite visas.

 We don’t provide accommodation.
-However, we will connect you with other teams in the cohort and generally help in pointing you to viable options such as the local Imperial College London or University College Cork accommodation services.
+However, we will connect you with other teams in the cohort and generally help in pointing you to viable options.

 RebelBio best reflects our mandate to explore and invest in rebellious life science applications that will benefit society.

-We’re super busy, but you can take a look at this awesome video to learn more!
+Unfortunately, we’re super busy but you can take a look at this awesome video to learn more!